Adjunct Associate Professor

 Mitchell Block has been teaching independent producing since 1978 at USC.

-Block produced the 2011 Academy Award nominated documentary film Poster Girl with director Sara Nesson.
+Block conceived, co-created and produced the 2011 Academy Award-nominated documentary film Poster Girl with director Sara Nesson.
 The film premiered at the prestigious Telluride and IDFA film festivals.
 Poster Girl tells the story of Robynn Murray, an all-American high-school cheerleader turned “poster girl” for women in combat, distinguished by Army Magazine’s cover shot.
 Now home from Iraq, her tough-as-nails exterior begins to crack, leaving Robynn struggling with the debilitating effects of post-traumatic stress disorder (PTSD).
+The film received two National Emmy nominations - 2012 Best Long Form Information Program & Best Documentary Editing.
+He is currently working on documentary and fiction projects as a producer for his company, Direct Cinema Limited, in partnership with various companies worldwide.

 For seven years, Block worked as an acquisitions consultant for HBO Original Pictures (documentaries).
 In 2002, he was an executive producer of the Academy Award-winning documentary Big Mama for HBO.